How To Help

 WHERE TO GET STARTED

 As well as supporting charities through volunteering, why not get involved with schemes like Money Mechanics, which is a collaboration between the Royal Association for Deaf People and MyBnk.
-People's Postcode Lottery players raised over half a million pounds for the project, and you can contribute to good causes like this when you sign up to play.
+People's Postcode Lottery players raised over £500,000 for this fantastic project.